 11. Babà al Rum

 Rhum Babà is one of the most popular cakes in Naples.
-It’s not easy to make and the dough requires a very long leavening, but in Naples, you can find in pretty much every pastry shop.
+It’s not easy to make and the dough requires a very long leavening, but in Naples, you can find it in pretty much every pastry shop.

 Often served with rum or limoncello, you can also find this spongy, mushroom-shaped cake soaked in a non-alcoholic liquid for non-drinkers.